maestrano/maestrano-rails/README.md

 end
 ```

-This block is used to create a mapping between your user model fields and the attributes provided by Maestrano during the Single Sign-On handshake.
+This block is used to create a mapping between your user model fields and the attributes provided by Maestrano during the single sign-on handshake.

 ### Group model
 Because Maestrano works with businesses it expects your service to be able to manage groups of users.
 A group represents 1) a billing entity 2) a collaboration group.
-During the first Single Sign-On handshake both a user and a group should be created.
+During the first single sign-on handshake both a user and a group should be created.
 Additional users logging in via the same group should then be added to this existing group (see controller setup below)

 Assuming your group model is called 'Organization' you can run the following generator to prepare this model for single sign-on: